-Copyright © 2022 Pneuma Solutions
+Copyright © 2023 Pneuma Solutions

-Remote Incident Manager (RIM) is a powerful, fully accessible remote desktop application used to provide technical support, training, and system administration to clients both visually impaired and sighted alike.
+Remote Incident Manager (RIM) is a powerful, cross-platform fully accessible remote desktop application used to provide technical support, training, and system administration to clients both visually impaired and sighted alike.
 In addition to providing a streamlined remote desktop experience, RIM has a few unique qualities previously unseen in other remote desktop applications

 Why RIM?